holdenb/TD3-BC-from-scratch/README.md

 This script is directly referenced from the original implementation.
 This is needed to reproduce results across the environments used in the original testing.

-To visualize results, the `TD3_BC_results.ipynb` can be used to plot the normalized DR4l scores at each time step.
+To visualize results, the `TD3_BC_results.ipynb` can be used to plot the normalized DR4L scores at each time step.
 The script should overlay runs of each environment.
+The `num_eval_per_scenario` parameter can be modified according to how many runs were produced per scenario i.e. `[hopper-random-v0, hopper-medium-v0, hopper-expert-v0]` would be `3` evaluations for the `hopper` scenario.

 ## Code References